rempsyc/lavaanExtra/paper/paper.md

 making mistakes.

 Another issue with `lavaan` models is readability of the code defining the model.
-One can go in lengths to make it pretty, but not everyone does, and the model formatting is certaintly not standardized.
-With `write_lavaan()`, not only is the model standardized, but it is also neatly divided in clear and useful categories.
+One can go in lengths to make it pretty, but not everyone does, and many people do not use the same strategies to organize the information from the model.
+With `write_lavaan()`, not only is the model information standardized, but it is also neatly divided in clear and useful categories.

 Finally, for beginners, it can be difficult to remember the correct `lavaan` symbols for each specific operation. `write_lavaan()` uses intuitive names to